 - You have any unmarried children under the age of 18 or disabled children under the age of 22.

-- You or someone else has ever filed for Social Security benefits, Medicare or Supplemental Security Income on your behalf
+- You’ve ever filed for Social Security benefits, Medicare or Supplemental Security Income on your behalf

 - You’ve ever used a different SSN